 Kim M. Bailey

 Kim Bailey began working in the Military Science Department Office on August 1, 2007.
 She has worked in various offices at CMU since 1989.
 She is married to Bruce and they have three children and four grandchildren.
-Kim enjoys, crafts, traveling, spending time with family and being at their cottage at Higgins Lake.
+Kim enjoys, crafts, traveling, spending time with family.

 Kevin Babcock (ROO)